CWolfs/ConverseTek/docs/faq.md

 * As a conditional check point
 * As a 'autofollow' conversation branch.
 This allows for the same character, or a new non-player character, to continue talking

-ConverseTek _v0.3.0_ does not support editing **actions** or **conditions**.
+ConverseTek _v0.4.0_ does not support editing **actions** or **conditions**.
 Support for this will come in _v0.5.0_.
 Action and condition icons will be added to the dialog nodes to better indicate which nodes have actions and dialogs.

-### "I can drag dialog nodes around but it doesn't seem to do anything at all.
-When I save and load the conversation everything is reset!"
+### "I can drag dialog nodes around but it doesn't always seem to work!"

-Dragging dialog nodes around isn't supported in _v0.3.0_.
-This feature will be in _v0.4.0_.
+Node dragging will only work in certain situations.
+These situations are:

+* Roots can be dragged up or down within the root level

+* Nodes can be dragged into a different empty root
+* Nodes can be dragged into a different empty response

+* Responses can be dragged up or down within their node

 ### "What is an action?"